 When filling in the form please select Pets and Varieties if you wish to enter the rat in both classes.

 You do have to pay for each entry in each class.

 **Can we please ask that no other animals (Assistant dogs excluded) are brought to the show apart from rats entered in to the show or shoulder rats .**

-Limited number (2 per member – may increase depending on amount of tanks available) of hire tanks are available, with or without shavings £2.00 per tank (members), £2.50 per tank (non YRC members).
+Limited number (2 per member – may increase depending on amount of tanks available) of hire tanks are available, without shavings £2.00 per tank (members), £2.50 per tank (non YRC members).